euphonium-baritone

 Check Valve Alignment

 When reinserting a valve, align the guide pin or slot with its matching notch in the casing.
-Many baritones have a small marking on the valve stem that shows the correct orientation.
-Misaligned valves cause air leaks, poor response, and can even damage the casing over time.
+Many baritones have a marking on the valve stem that shows the correct orientation.
+Misaligned valves cause air leaks, poor response, and can damage the casing over time.
 If you feel resistance, rotate the valve gently until it drops into place; never force it.

 Store Your Instrument Properly